BOOTBLACKING AND BOOTS CARE

 How Often Should Boots be Shined?

-To avoid wear and tear on your combat Boots, it’s recommended to shine them at least every other day.
+To avoid wear and tear on your combat Boots, it’s recommended to shine them at least every other day if you’re an “integralist” like us, but if you don’t wear Boots every day, every other week will do.
 If you can make it a nightly routine, that’s favorable.
 If you are using these Boots daily and getting them wet and dirty, you will find that daily gloss will help protect them.
 Having Boots that shine like a mirror out in the field is not operationally sound, so make sure you have a field pair that does not reflect light and an inspection pair to be seen in public.

 Outsourcing Your Boot Shining